orgexyz/BlockAGI/docs/BUILDING_TOOLS.md

     def _arun(self, query: str, limit: int = 20):
         raise NotImplementedError("custom_search does not support async")
 ```

-First, define the `Schema` by extending the LangChain's `BaseModel`.
-Each field is annotated with

-`title`, `description`, and `default` value.
-Make sure the annotations are descriptive so that LLM can understand what they do.

-Next, create a class that extends LangChain's `BaseTool`.
-Implement the `_run` method which takes the arguments as specified in the schema.
-Return a dictionary of `citation` and `result` appropriately.

-Once you've created the tool, you can import and add the tool in `run.py`.

 ## 🛠️ Building Your Own Tools